Blister Prevention 101: How to Avoid or Treat a Blister

 If you start to feel a hot spot developing, there’s still time to stop it from evolving into a fully-fledged blister.

-When you first notice the tell-tale signs of a blister-in-the-making (discomfort, irritation, and heat in the affected area), stop immediately and remove your boots.
+When you first notice the tell-tale signs of a blister-in-the-making (discomfort, irritation, and heat in the affected area), stop immediately and remove your hiking shoes.
 Dry the affected area, apply powder or cream, then cover it with moleskin, a specialized blister bandage, tape, or a standard band-aid.

 - Duct tape or surgical tape